Succinct certificates for solutions to binary quadratic Diophantine equations: Equivalence of Reduced Indefinite Binary Quadratic Forms

 \section{Equivalence of Reduced Indefinite Binary Quadratic Forms}

-\hsp The problem has now been simplified to that of finding a particular matrix $\bW$ which demonstrates the equivalence of the identity form $\tilde{I}$ and a reduced form $Q_{\rm red}$.
+\hsp The problem has now been simplified to that of finding a particular matrix $\bW$ which demonstrates the equivalence of the reduced identity form $\tilde{I}_D$ and a reduced form $Q_{\rm red}$.
 Gauss [11, Arts.
-183--205] showed that such matrices have a special structure, which we describe below.
+183--205] showed that the set of all reduced indefinite forms of determinant $D$ has a simple structure, which we describe below.